BA (Union College), MA (Ohio State), AM, PhD (Brown)

 Editor, Nineteenth-Century French Studies

 My research interests are in French literature of the nineteenth century.
 My work has focused in particular on poetry, and on questions of subjectivity, authority, collaboration, and parody.
-In addition to projects on Rimbaud, Verlaine, and on literature during the Second Empire and around the time of the Paris Commune, I am writing a book on Baudelaire’s prose poetry.
-I am also the editor of the scholarly journal Nineteenth-Century French Studies, which received the 2016 Phoenix Prize for Significant Editorial Achievement from the Council of Editors of Learned Journals.
+In addition to projects on Rimbaud, Verlaine, and on literature during the Second Empire and around the time of the Paris Commune, I am writing a book on prose poetry.
+Since 2014 I have been the editor of the scholarly journal Nineteenth-Century French Studies, which received the 2016 Phoenix Prize for Significant Editorial Achievement from the Council of Editors of Learned Journals.
 I’m also a member of the research group IHRIM (Institut d’Histoire des Représentations et des Idées dans les Modernités).

 I’m regularly involved in the MSt in nineteenth-century French poetry.
 For graduate supervision, I am willing to consider DPhil supervision on nineteenth-century and early twentieth-century poetry and related areas, including but not limited to women poets, translation, genre, the lyric, and form.